zithokamvalethu/lethu.github.io/_posts/2021-04-22-Protocols.md

 Gopher: Gopher is a collection of rules implemented for searching, retrieving as well as displaying documents from isolated sites.
 Gopher also works on the client/server principle.

 # CONCLUSION
 If not for the internet I wouldn't have known all this information.
-My task is to understand why they are there and know how to differentiate between all of them.
+My task is to understand why they are there and know how to differentiate between all of them